-You did the work, emailed your invoice to your client with the usual 30-day payment terms and it's now three weeks overdue.
-It's a common complaint for any small business, dealing with clients who don't pay on time, but it's something we all have to face on a regular basis.
+You did the work, emailed your invoice to your client with the usual 30-day payment terms, and it's now three weeks overdue.
+Dealing with late payers is something we all have to face regularly.

-Having a healthy cash flow is paramount to your survival and success, so you have to learn how to tackle overdue invoices, otherwise you put pressure on your cash flow.
-But chasing for money is something you'll naturally dread, particularly as you'll want to stay friendly with your clients and not burn any bridges.
+Having a healthy cash flow is paramount to your survival and success, so you have to learn how to tackle overdue invoices.
+Otherwise, you put pressure on your cash flow.
+But chasing for money is something you'll naturally dread, particularly as you'll want to stay friends with your clients and not burn any bridges.

-So how do you get those payments sorted in time without annoying your clients and keeping your relationships strong?
-Here are our top tips on tackling overdue invoices…
+So how do you get those payments sorted in time without annoying your clients and keeping your relationships healthy?
+Here are our top tips on tackling overdue invoices.

-With every new client make sure you establish your payment terms as early as possible.
+With every new client, establish your payment terms as early as possible.
 Explain when and how you invoice, and when you expect invoices to be settled.
-With my own business, we normally go with the standard 30-day payment terms and we send our invoices once work is complete, usually at the end of each month.
+With my own business, we normally go with the standard 30-day payment terms, and we send our invoices once work is complete, usually at the end of each month.
 Larger companies might have a 60-day term.
 Others might require immediate payment.
-It's up to you how you set the rules, but in my experience - 30 days tends to be the 'norm'.
+It's up to you how you set the rules, but in my experience - 30 days tend to be the 'norm'.

 Warn about interest on late payments

-Did you know the Government has legislation to protect small businesses against late payers?
-In fact, the law allows you to charge debtors interest on any late payments, but only if you want to.
+Did you know the UK government has legislation to protect small businesses against late payers?
+The law allows you to charge debtors interest on any late payments, but only if you want to.
 This 'late payment' legislation means you can claim interest on unpaid invoices at 8% over the base rate and reasonable debt recovery costs.